jmcouillard/processing-project-template/BUILD.md

 Here is how to create an .exe or .app file from your code.

+The following procedure has been written for OSX users.

+## Requirements

+- Little terminal knowledge
+- XCode developer command-line tools ([more info here](http://osxdaily.com/2012/05/22/install-wget-mac-os-x/))

 ## Step 1 : Prepare the build properties file

 Edit `resources/build.properties` with your favorite text editor, and modify properties to reflect your project.